gashawgedef/Steghub_Devops_Engineering_Projects/project-03-MERN_STACK/self_study_and_challenge_solutions.md

 - **Backend Integration**

-Issue: Setting up the connection between the backend (Node.js/Express) and MongoDB hosted on AWS was challenging due to security settings.
+**Issue:** Setting up the connection between the backend (Node.js/Express) and MongoDB hosted on AWS was challenging due to security settings.
 Cause: AWS VPC (Virtual Private Cloud) configurations and firewall rules blocked access to the database.

 - **Creating React App**

-Issue: Deploying the React application using AWS S3 had issues with routing.
+**Issue:** creating a React app was taking a long time

-Cause: S3 static website hosting does not handle client-side routing for single-page applications (SPAs) well.
+**Cause:**  The reason why creating a React app takes too long on an AWS t2.micro instance is likely due to the limited computing resources available on that instance type.
+The t2.micro instance has lower CPU power and less memory (1 vCPU and 1 GB of RAM), which can cause processes like installing dependencies and building the app to take significantly longer.

 - **AWS Costs & Resource Management**